OWASP/OpenCRE/CONTRIBUTING.md

 1. Get the OpenCRE standard mapping template spreadsheet
 2. For every section in the standard, find the corresponding Common Requirement (CRE number) at OpenCRE and enter in that row the details of that section in the right columns:  name, id, and hyperlink
 3. In case you identify opportunities to add Common Requirements: add those to the spreadsheet
-4. Send the mapping template to rob.vanderveer@owasp.org.
+4. Send the mapping template file by creating a new github issue and add the file.
+That way, the community can see it, and we can use that issue to further communicate.
+Another option is to send the file to rob.vanderveer@owasp.org.
 You can also use that mail address for any questions.

 ad.
 1
 The spreadsheet can be obtained from the following URL (give it 20 seconds): https://opencre.org/rest/v1/cre_csv